reportingandinsights/ri-assistant/knowledge_transfer.md

 3) Enter the new API key in `secrets.toml` on a new line using the following format, keeping the quotes around the key:

    ```
-   GEMINI_API_KEY = "replace-with-token"
+   GROQ_API_KEY = "replace-with-token"
    ```

-You can go to [this page](https://ai.google.dev/gemini-api/docs/rate-limits) to see metrics on request frequency.
+You can go to [this page](https://console.groq.com/metrics) to see metrics on request frequency.

-R&I is currently using Gemini Flash 1.5 which is free with a rate-limit of 15 requests-per-minute, 1 million tokens-per-minute, and 1,500 requests-per-day.

-Artificial intelligence is still rapidly developing and sdks may change without notice.
+R&I is currently on Groq's [Free Tier](https://console.groq.com/settings/billing).
+This means there are built-in [request limits](https://console.groq.com/settings/limits) (as of 1/7/2025) so you do not need to worry about going over and paying money.

 ### 🗃️ Pinecone
 [Pinecone](https://www.pinecone.io/) is a vector database that stores math vectors representing document texts.
 The Groq AI requests these vectors and uses the information to inform its answers.